Classes of Baire spaces defined by topological games: Introduction

+If $X$ is a Baire space and $X$ is a $\ggg^G$-space, then $X$ is a $\ggg^G$-Baire space (Proposition \ref{pbms1}).
+Exploring $\ggg^G$-spaces is much easier than $\ggg^G$-Baire spaces.
+Some of the $\ggg^G$-spaces are described in Theorem \ref{tbms2}.
+Proposition \ref{pbms1} and Theorem \ref{tbms2} allow us to find $\ggg^G$-Baire spaces.
+The author does not know if there is a $\ggg^G$-Baire space that is not a $\ggg^G$-space; see Problem \ref{pqe2} (1).

+For the games under consideration, equivalent games are found, which facilitates studying the relationship between the resulting classes of spaces and determining which spaces belong to these classes.
+For this purpose, we introduce a modification of the Banach--Mazur game with four players; see Section \ref{sec-bme}.

-The concept of a Baire space is closely related to the concept of a nonmeager space. \begin{theorem} \begin{itemize} \item[\rm(1)] Baire spaces are nonmeager spaces. \item[\rm(2)] An open subset of a Baire space is a Baire space. \item[\rm(3)] A space $X$ is a Baire space if and only if every open subspace of $X$ is a nonmeager space. \item[\rm(4)] A space $X$ is nonmeager if and only if there exists an open nonempty Baire subspace of $X$. \item[\rm(5)] A homogeneous nonmeager space is a Baire space. \end{itemize} \end{theorem} In the article, generalizations of Baire and nonmeager spaces are constructed in parallel, and the relationships (1)--(5) between Baire and nonmeager spaces are checked.
+The concept of a Baire space is closely related to the concept of a nonmeager space. \begin{theorem} \begin{itemize} \item[\rm(1)] Baire spaces are nonmeager. \item[\rm(2)] An open subset of a Baire space is a Baire space. \item[\rm(3)] A space $X$ is Baire if and only if every open subspace of $X$ is a nonmeager space. \item[\rm(4)] A space $X$ is nonmeager if and only if there exists an open nonempty Baire subspace of $X$. \item[\rm(5)] A homogeneous nonmeager space is a Baire space. \end{itemize} \end{theorem} In the article, generalizations of Baire and nonmeager spaces are constructed in parallel, and the relationships (1)--(5) between Baire and nonmeager spaces are checked.

-In \cite{rezn2008} the $\D$-Baire property was found, which implies the continuity of operations in groups.
-The $\D$-Baire property is defined with the help of semi-neighbourhoods of the diagonal.
-Paper \cite{rezn2022gbd} also contains properties of Baire type, which are defined by using semi-neighborhoods of the diagonal.
-It also establishes a relationship between the generalizations of the Baire property obtained with the help of topological games in this paper and those obtained with the help of semi-neighborhoods of the diagonal.
+In \cite{rezn2008,rezn2022-2008} the $\D$-Baire property was found, which implies the continuity of operations in groups.
+The $\D$-Baire property is defined with the help of semineighborhoods of the diagonal.
+Paper \cite{rezn2022gbd} also contains properties of Baire type, which are defined by using semineighborhoods of the diagonal.
+It establishes a relationship between the generalizations of the Baire property obtained with the help of topological games in this paper and those obtained with the help of semineighborhoods of the diagonal.

 The results of this paper are used in \cite{rezn2022-1} to study the continuity of group operations in right-topological groups.